-We have retained, and may in the future retain, subordinate classes of bonds issued by certain of our subsidiaries in our CDO financings.
+We have retained, and may in the future retain or repurchase, subordinate classes of bonds issued by certain of our subsidiaries in our CDO financings.
 Each of our CDO financings contains tests that measure the amount of over collateralization and excess interest in the transaction.
-Failure to satisfy these tests would result in principal and/or interest cash flow that would otherwise be distributed to more junior classes of securities (including those held by Newcastle) to be redirected to pay down the most senior class of securities outstanding until the tests are satisfied.
+Failure to satisfy these tests would generally result in principal and/or interest cash flow that would otherwise be distributed to more junior classes of securities (including those held by Newcastle) to be redirected to pay down the most senior class of securities outstanding until the tests are satisfied.
 As a result, failure to satisfy the coverage tests could adversely affect our operating results and cash flows by temporarily or permanently directing funds that would otherwise come to us to holders of the senior classes of bonds.
-In addition, the redirected funds would be used to pay down financing which currently bears an attractive rate, thereby reducing our future earnings from the affected CDO.
+In addition, the redirected funds would be used to pay down financing, which currently bears an attractive rate, thereby reducing our future earnings from the affected CDO.
 The ratings assigned to the assets in each CDO affect the results of the tests governing whether a CDO can distribute cash to the various classes of securities in the CDO.
 As a result, ratings downgrades of the assets in a CDO can result in a CDO failing its tests and thereby cause us not to receive cash flows from the affected CDO.
-We note that we have approximately \$1.1 billion of assets in our CDOs as of January 31, 2010 that are under negative watch for possible downgrade by at least one of the rating agencies.
-One or more of the rating agencies could downgrade some or all of these assets at any time, and any such downgrade could affect - and possibly materially affect - our future cash flows.
-As of February 17, 2010, CDOs IV, V, VI and VII were not in compliance with their applicable over collateralization tests and, consequently, we are not receiving cash flows from these CDOs (other than senior management fees).
-Based upon our current calculations, we expect these to remain out of compliance for the foreseeable future.
-Moreover, given current market conditions, it is possible that all of our CDOs could be out of compliance with their over collateralization tests as of one or more measurement dates within the next twelve months.
+We note that we have approximately \$266.2 million of assets in our consolidated CDOs as of December 2010 or February 2011, as appropriate, that are under negative watch for possible downgrade by at least one of the rating agencies.
+One or more of the rating agencies could downgrade some or all of these assets at any time, and any such downgrade could negatively affect - and possibly materially affect - our future cash flows.
+As of the December 2010 remittance date for CDOs IV and V and as of the February 2011 remittance date for CDO VI, these CDOs were not in compliance with their applicable over collateralization tests and, consequently, we are not receiving cash flows from these CDOs (other than senio